Regional Vice Presidents Candidate

 Member diversification means to maintain the global approach by the society.
-Promoting the SH&E professional and the profession will continue the global dialogue.
-The society must be a resource for continued education and training.
-This continued influence would develop new leadership and involvement within the profession.
-This leadership will translate into continued and effective risk management by the SH& E professional which ultimately helps organizations meet their business goals of profitability through sound risk management.
+Promoting the SH&E professional and the profession worldwide will continue the global dialogue.
+The society must be a resource for continued education and training for SHE professionals in expanding our body of knowledge.
+This continued influence will develop new leadership and involvement within the profession.
+This leadership will translate into continued and effective risk management by the SHE professional which ultimately helps organizations meet their business goals of profitability through sound risk management.

 Innovation is what keeps a professional society expanding its body of knowledge and it is the ingenuity of its members that grows our success into the future.
-Continuing to partner with stakeholders and continued development of new ideas with involving young people will maintain our competitive edge as an organization.
+Continuing to partner with stakeholders and maintaining fiscal responsibility while operating, better serves the ASSE membership.
+Utilizing technology and all forms of communication will enhance the membership experience and continue to develop new ideas with involving young people to maintain our competitive edge as an organization.

-As safety, health, and environmental professionals we can and do make a difference within global business operations and our SHE imprint is more important than ever.
-We will rise to the challenge as we approach our 100-year anniversary as a global leader in safety, health and the environment.
+Our SHE imprint is more important than ever.
+We will rise to the challenge as we approach our next 100-year anniversary and beyond as a global leader in safety, health and the environment.